webduinoio/tutorials/app/en/_tutorials-md/tutorial-34-vr-image.md

 # Project Example 34: Changing image position with a Potentiometer

-In [教學範例 17：光敏電阻獲取亮度數值](tutorial-17-photocell.html) we introduced how to use a photocell.
+In [Project Example 17: Determine light levels with a photocell](tutorial-17-photocell.html) we introduced how to use a photocell.
 The Potentiometer block uses a similar method, in this tutorial we change the position of an image by turning a knob on a Potentiometer.

 <!-- <div class="buy-this">
 	<span>可變電阻旋鈕：<a href="https://webduino.io/buy/webduino-expansion-m.html" target="_blank">Webduino 擴充套件 M ( 支援馬克 1 號、Fly )</a></span>